tinrooster/trackIT/docs/user-guide.md

 ## Navigation

-The application has four main sections accessible from the navigation bar:
+The application has five main sections accessible from the navigation bar:

 - **Dashboard**: Overview of inventory status and low stock alerts
 - **Inventory**: Complete list of inventory items with search and filter capabilities
+- **Templates**: Manage item templates for quick creation
 - **Reports**: Generate and export various inventory reports
 - **Settings**: Configure categories, units, locations, suppliers, and projects